Topological phases, van Hove singularities, and spin texture in magic-angle twisted bilayer graphene in the presence of proximity-induced spin-orbit couplings: Single particle phase diagram, Berry phase and Chern number

 Figure.~\ref{Fig:phasediagram_1.05}\textbf{d}-\ref{Fig:phasediagram_1.05}\textbf{h} show the band structures at $\lambda_R=10$ meV, with different choices of $\lambda_I$, accrosing phase A, B and C. The effect of $\lambda_I$ on the bands is notable: smaller values of $\lambda_I$ lead to more significant spin mixing (Fig.~\ref{Fig:phasediagram_1.05}\textbf{d}).
 On the other hand, in the large $\lambda_I$ limit, the upper bands $E_3$ and $E_4$ are almost completely spin-up, whereas the lower bands $E_1$ and $E_2$ are almost completely spin-down (Fig.~\ref{Fig:phasediagram_1.05}\textbf{h}), which is similar to the $\lambda_I$-only case in Fig.~\ref{Fig:setup}\textbf{b}.
 There are always direct band gaps between the four mini bands, except at $\lambda_I=14.16$ meV (Fig.~\ref{Fig:phasediagram_1.05}\textbf{e}) and $15.76$ meV (Fig.~\ref{Fig:phasediagram_1.05}\textbf{g}), where the direct gap between $E_2$ and $E_3$, $\Delta_{23}$, closes.
 Fig.~\ref{Fig:phasediagram_1.05}\textbf{e} clearly shows that a Dirac cone (one of the three Dirac cones) is located almost right on top of the $\Gamma_M K_M$ line, while Fig.~\ref{Fig:phasediagram_1.05}\textbf{g} display one Dirac cone right on top of the $\Gamma_M$ point.
 In phase B (Fig.~\ref{Fig:phasediagram_1.05}\textbf{f}), the direct band gap $\Delta_{23}$ is quite small, which is enlarged in the inset to highlight the detailed band structure and the gap closure.

-Figure.~\ref{Fig:DeltaandBC} shows the contour plots of $\Delta_{23}(\textbf{k})$ and the Berry curvature of the second band $\Omega_2(\textbf{k})$ in the MBZ in k-space, near the A-B (panels \textbf{a} and \textbf{b}) and B-C (panels \textbf{c} and \textbf{d}) phase transitions, respectively.
+Figure.~\ref{Fig:DeltaandBC} shows the contour plots of $\Delta_{23}(\textbf{k})$ and the Berry curvature of the second band $\Omega_2(\textbf{k})$ in the MBZ, near the A-B (panels \textbf{a} and \textbf{b}) and B-C (panels \textbf{c} and \textbf{d}) phase transitions, respectively.
 Around the A-B phase transition, there are three minima in the direct gap $\Delta_{23}$ located near $\Gamma_M$.
 When $E_3\left(\textbf{k}\right)-E_2\left(\textbf{k}\right)\rightarrow0$ at a certain $\textbf{k}$ point, Berry curvature tends to diverge at that point.
 Therefore $\Omega_2$ in the lower panel tends to diverge negatively in phase A, but positively in phase B, confirming the existence of a topological phase transition.
-On the other hand, near the B-C phase transition, there is only one minimum of $\Delta_{23}$ located directly at $\Gamma_M$, and $\Omega_2$ at $\Gamma_M$ tends to diverge positively in phase B and negatively in phase C. Generally speaking, the Berry curvature is extremely localized around the Dirac points near the phase boundaries.
+On the other hand, near the B-C phase transition, there is only one minimum of $\Delta_{23}$ located directly at $\Gamma_M$, and $\Omega_2$ at $\Gamma_M$ tends to diverge positively in phase B and negatively in phase C. Generally speaking, the Berry curvature, $\Omega_2$ and $\Omega_3$ are extremely localized around the Dirac points near the phase boundaries.
+On the other hand, the Berry curvature for the first and the fourth bands, $\Omega_1$ and $\Omega_4$, are much smaller in magnitude but still not flat enough to be considered similar to Landau levels, even though their variations are significantly less pronounced than in the second and third bands.